 No further action is required of the user for this phase.

 G29 T or

-This step uses the encoder wheel to move the nozzle up and down in 0.01mm steps.
+This optional step uses the encoder wheel to move the nozzle up and down in 0.01mm steps.
 BE VERY CAREFUL when doing this.
 Nasty things can happen if too much force is applied to the bed by the nozzle.

 Manual probing consists of lowering the nozzle until the nozzle comes in contact with a feeler gauge.
 Usually the feeler gauge is a piece of paper or a business card.
 It’s better if the gauge is a piece of plastic that’s hard but still has some flex.
 Even better is a mechanic’s metal feeler gauge but those are usually too short to be convenient.

 The idea is to stop lowering when there is the first sign of resistance to moving the gauge.
 It is VERY IMPORTANT that you be consistent in the amount of force/resistance from point to point.